Employee Welfare and Well-being

 Other Benefits

-Flexible and Efficient Work Schedules
+Flexible and Efficient Work Practices

 Healthcare Unit

-Medical Examination and Medical Reimbursement Services:
+1. Medical Examination and Medical Reimbursement Services

-Employees who seek medical treatment at external hospitals or dental services can claim reimbursement for examination and medical expenses at the healthcare unit, in accordance with the rates specified by the Bank.
-In cases where hospitalization is required, employees may request a referral letter from the healthcare unit.
-The Bank will bear the associated expenses in line with the Bank’s criteria to help alleviate the concerns regarding healthcare costs for employees.
+• Medical and Dental Reimbursement and Referral Service for Treatment Employees who receive medical treatment at external healthcare facilities or dental services can claim reimbursement for medical and medication expenses through the Healthcare Unit in accordance with the rates prescribed by the Bank.
+In cases where hospitalization is required, employees may request a referral letter from the Healthcare Unit.
+The Bank will cover the related expenses in accordance with the Bank’s criteria and conditions.

-Counselling Services for Mental Health Issues and Stress Management
+2. Counselling Services for Mental Health Issues and Stress Management

 Employee Engagement Survey